influxdata/telegraf/docs/specs/README.md

 The user is free to add additional sections or parts in order to express and convey a new feature.
 For example this might include:

+* Keywords - Help identify what the spec is about
 * Is/Is-not - Explicitly state what this change includes and does not include
 * Prior Art - Point at existing or previous PRs, issues, or other works that demonstrate the feature or need for it.